dora-metrics/pelorus/docs/Install.md

 By default, this tool will pull in data from the cluster in which it is running.
 The tool also supports collecting data across mulitple OpenShift clusters.
 In order to do this, the thanos sidecar can be configured to read from a shared S3 bucket accross clusters.
 See [Pelorus Multi-Cluster Architecture](/page/Architecture.md) for details.
 You define exporters for the desired meterics in each of the clusters which metrics will be evaluated.
 The main cluster's Grafana dashboard will display a combined view of the metrics collected in the shared S3 bucket via thanos.

-#### Configure main Pelorus instance to save and pull data from Thanos using an S3 Bucket.
+#### Configure main Pelorus instance to save and pull data from Thanos using a shared S3 Bucket.

 Sample primary values using AWS S3: